 Click on a picture to embiggen.
-All photos copyright, Steph Mineart.
+All photos copyright, Hawthorn Mineart.
 Not to be used without permission.

 Many of the "Big Things" show here have been on trips to my grandmother’s house in Iowa, with a few contributions from friends.
 I’ve also taken a few big road trips around the midwest; you can see those pictures in other galleries listed to the right.